Le Chardon Mountain Lodges are undoubtedly one of the most desirable and exclusive selection of chalets in Val d’Isère.

 4 Confirmation and Payment

-4.1 A confirmation invoice will not be issued unless the holiday deposit and completed signed booking form have been received.
+4.1 A confirmation invoice will not be issued unless the holiday deposit has been received.
 The non-refundable deposit of 25% of the total holiday cost is required at the time of booking.
 The receipt and acceptance by the company of the non-refundable deposit confirms the reservation and confirms acceptance of these terms and conditions by you the client.
 On receipt of your deposit payment CML will issue a confirmation invoice to confirm your booking.
 If you do not receive a confirmation receipt within two weeks please contact us immediately.
 The balance along with any additional extras will be invoiced ten weeks prior to arrival.
 If you are booking within ten weeks prior to arrival, payment in full will be required immediately, together with the signed booking form which should be returned to CML.
 If the final balance has not been received ten weeks prior to your departure, CML reserve the right to cancel your holiday.
 The person signing the booking form will be responsible for all payments due in respect to the booking.

 4.3 Failure to pay any amount due to CML upon request will constitute a breach of contract, which will entitle CML to cancel your holiday.
 In such circumstances, the relevant cancellation charges set out below will not apply.
 The deposit and insurance premium are non-refundable.